-5. For the purposes of these Regulations the term 'academic staff' will be taken to mean all persons holding appointments as Professors, Readers, Senior Lecturers, Lecturers, Professorial Teaching Fellows, Senior Teaching Fellows or Teaching Fellows.
+5. For the purposes of these Regulations the term 'academic staff' will be taken to mean all persons holding appointments as Professors, Readers, Senior Lecturers, Lecturers, Professors in Practice, Professorial Teaching Fellows, Principal Teaching Fellows, Senior Teaching Fellows or Teaching Fellows.